bsmith89/longev-mgen/doc/submission.md

 library to genomic variant, gene coverage was normalized by the median gene coverage in order to identify genes with conspicuously fewer reads in particular subsets of the mice.
-Metagenomic libraries manually chosen as unambiguous representatives of either B1A or B1B were used to systematically identify genes differentiating the two.
+Metagenomic libraries were manually chosen as unambiguous representatives of either B1A or B1B based on concordance in their coverage profiles ([@Fig:b1-vars]) and these were used to systematically identify genes differentiating the two.

 The median normalized mapping depths in each